valeryozenne/vesselFM/README.md

 ---

 ## 🟢 Updates

-- 08/2026: We release checkpoints trained on a **broader training set including our evaluation set**, for potentially increased *zero-shot* performance.
+08/2026: We release checkpoints trained on a **broader training set including our evaluation set**, for potentially increased *zero*-shot performance.

 ## 🟢 Installation